3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 __Note__: The columnindex (`j`) relates to the UVW-coordinate `U`, whereas the rowindex `i` relates to the UVW-coordinate `V`.
 This definition is inline with the
 Materials and Properties specification https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#chapter-6-texture-2d.

-The sampling rules for UVW values are determined by the filter-rule, and the behavior for UVW-values outside the unit-cube are determined by the tilestyle attributes [of the \<scalarfieldfromimage3d>](#3-2-scalar-field-from-image3d)- and [\<vector3dfieldfromimage3d>](#4-2-3d-vector-field-from-image3d)-elements.
+The sampling rules for UVW values are determined by the filter-rule, and the behavior for UVW-values outside the unit-cube are determined by the tilestyle attributes [of the \<functionfromimage3d>](#32-functionfromimage3d).

 _Figure 2-1: Voxel indixes and UVW-texture space of a sample voxel grid: a) shows a voxel grid of 3x4x2 voxels. b) shows a section view of the bottom voxels, c) shows a section view of the top voxels.
 The orange voxel at the right, front and bottom of a) has rowindex=2, columnindex=3 and sheetindex=0. d) shows the voxelcenters of this configuration._
 ![Voxel indices and UVW-texture space of a sample voxel grid](images/image3dcoordinates.png)